centroid457/private_values/README.md

-# environs_os_getter_class
+# private_values

 ## Inspiration
 Designed to use private data like username/pwd kept in OsEnvironment (or RcFile or even both variants) and not open it in public projects.
 Main goals: short implementation and OOP usage.

+So for your projects it helps you to share it in public and keep private data in secure.

 ## Features